What does our free SEO audit tool check?

-While you can recheck your webpage at any time with our SEO checker, we also recommend tracking your changes through your Google Analytics account.
-If you’re making sweeping changes to a webpage, for example, you may want to create an event in Google Analytics that indicates this change.
+While you can recheck your page at any time with our SEO checker, we also recommend tracking your changes through your Google Analytics account.
+If you’re making sweeping changes to a page, for example, you may want to create an event in Google Analytics that indicates this change.

-When you review your Google Analytics data for that webpage, you can then monitor the following:
+When you review your Google Analytics data for that page, you can then monitor the following:

 - Bounce rate